What’s new in pancreatic cancer research?

 Researchers have learned that pancreatic cancer does not form suddenly.
 It develops over many years in a series of steps.
-In the early steps there are changes in a small number of genes, and the duct cells of the pancreas do not look very abnormal.
-In later steps there are greater changes in several genes and the duct cells look more abnormal.
+In the early steps there are changes in a small number of genes, and the cells of the pancreas look almost normal.
+In later steps there are changes in more genes and the cells look more abnormal.

-This information is being used to develop tests for finding acquired (not inherited) genetic changes in pancreatic cancer pre-cancerous conditions
+This information is being used to develop tests for finding acquired (not inherited) gene changes in pancreatic cancer pre-cancerous conditions

-For now, imaging tests like endoscopic ultrasound (EUS), ERCP, and genetic tests for changes in certain genes are options for people with a strong family history of pancreatic cancer.
-But these tests are not people at normal risk who have no symptoms.
+For now, imaging tests like endoscopic ultrasound, ERCP, and genetic tests for changes in certain genes are options for people with a strong family history of pancreatic cancer.
+But these tests are not helpful for people at normal risk who have no symptoms.

 The major focus of much research is on finding better treatments for pancreatic cancer.

-Chemotherapy: Many clinical trials are going on to test new ways to combine chemo drugs.
+Many clinical trials are testing new ways to combine chemo drugs.
 Other studies are testing the best ways to combine chemo with radiation or other treatments.

-Targeted therapies: As researchers have learned more about what makes pancreatic cancer cells different from normal cells, they have started to develop newer drugs that should be able to attack only the cancer cells.
-These “targeted therapies” may be another option for treating pancreatic cancer.
-They may prove to be useful along with, or instead of, current treatments.
+As researchers have learned more about what makes pancreatic cancer cells different from normal cells, they have developed newer drugs that should be able to attack only the cancer cells.
+These targeted therapies may prove to be useful along with, or instead of, current treatments.
 For the most part, they seem to have fewer side effects than the usual chemo drugs.

 Growth factor inhibitors: Many types of cancer cells have certain molecules on their surface that help them to grow.
 These molecules are called growth factor receptors.
-Several drugs that target growth factor receptors are now being studied.
-One drug, erlotinib (Tarceva), is already approved for use along with gemcitabine.
+Many drugs that target growth factor receptors are now being studied.
+One drug, erlotinib (Tarceva), is already approved for use.

-Another form of immune therapy involves using man-made monoclonal antibodies.
-Monoclonal antibodies are designed to lock onto specific antigens.
-Antigens are substances which can be recognized by the immune system.
-Certain kinds are found on cancer cells.
+Monoclonal antibodies: These immune system proteins are designed to lock onto specific substances on cancer cells.
 Toxins or radioactive atoms can be attached to these antibodies, which bring them right to the cancer cells.
 The hope is that the antibodies will damage the cancer cells while leaving normal cells alone.
 These treatments are only being used in clinical trials at this time.

-Matching the treatment to the person (called individualization of therapy): Some drugs seem to work better if certain types of gene changes can be found in the patient’s tumor.
-Finding markers that may predict how well a drug will work before it is given is an important area of research in pancreatic and other types of cancer.
+Some drugs seem to work better if certain types of gene changes can be found in the patient’s tumor.
+Finding markers that can predict how well a drug will work before it is given is an important area of research in pancreatic and other types of cancer.